 (b) Additional documents.
 When a voluntary petition is filed by a business an entity, other than a sole proprietorship, evidence of authorization of the filing must be attached to the petition.
 When a voluntary petition is filed by a corporation, there must be attached to it a true copy of the resolution of the corporation's board of directors authorizing the filing.
 When a voluntary petition is filed by a partnership, evidence of the unanimous consent of all general partners must be attached to the petition unless the partnership agreement permits other than unanimous consent.
 If that is the case, a declaration to that effect must be attached to the petition.
-When a voluntary petition is filed by a limited liability company, a resolution signed by all members must be attached to the petition, unless the operating agreement permits a bankruptcy petition to be filed: (i) without unanimous consent by the members; or (ii) by the number of managers required by the Operating Agreement(s).
-If that is the case, a declaration to that effect must be attached to that effect must be attached to the petition.
+When a voluntary petition is filed by a limited liability company, a resolution signed by all members must be attached to the petition, unless the operating agreement permits a bankruptcy petition to be filed: (i) without unanimous consent by the members; or (ii) by a manager.
+If that is the case, a declaration to the petition.